abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ## Day 4: Timing Analysis and Clock Tree Synthesis (CTS)

 ### LEF EXTRACTION :
 Tracks and Trunks: The horizontals and vertical lines or paths on which a metal layer is drawn for routing.
 Width and Height of standard cell are defined in lambda units of Horizontal track pitch and Vertical trunk pitch.
+Layout Designer converts the layout to LEF format to avoid the disclosure of logic inside the standard cell and make is easy for the physical design engineers.
+It includes design rules (tech LEF) and abstract information about the cells.
 - Adjusting Grid (Lamda):
 ``` bash
 grid 0.46um 0.34um 0.23um 0.17um